 It consists of different settings for your media gallery.
 Configure them all as per your preference to create a stunning media gallery.

 In the lightbox settings section, you can choose your pretty photo theme, animation speed, and slideshow speed.

-Here, you can configure the size, format and colors for your PDF files.
+Here, you can configure the size, format, and colors for your PDF files.

-Organizing Media Files to Folders
+Organizing Media Files into Folders